mgamio/codercuy/pages/impressum.md

 Tax number: 32/300/01607

-## Content policy

-The content published on this website is original, clear, and concise and is based on product reviews.

 ## Advertising policy

 We use affiliate links vendors, which we use in our product recommendations.
 When you click on those links and buy something, We earn a commission.
 In that way, you help us to support this website.